-Administration of the 2019 Equity Incentive Plan
+Administration of the Amended 2019 Plan

-The Omnibus Plan will be administered by a "Committee" composed of at least two "non-employee directors," within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and Rule 16b-3 thereunder, each of whom is designated as an "independent" director within the meaning of the listing standards of The NASDAQ Stock Market (the Compensation Committee).
+The Amended 2019 Plan will be administered by a "Committee" composed of at least two "non-employee directors," within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and Rule 16b-3 thereunder, each of whom is designated as an "independent" director within the meaning of the listing standards of The Nasdaq Stock Market (the Compensation Committee).
 The Compensation Committee will have the discretion to select the individuals who receive Awards (Participants) and determine the form and terms of the Awards, including any vesting, exercisability, payment or other restrictions as well as other customary authority.
-Subject to certain limitations, the Compensation Committee may delegate some or all of its authority to one or more 2019 Equity Incentive Plan administrators, including one or more officers or managers of the Company.
+Subject to certain limitations, the Compensation Committee may delegate some or all of its authority to one or more Amended 2019 Plan administrators, including one or more officers or managers of the Company.

-Shares Available Under the 2019 Equity Plan
+Shares Available Under the Amended 2019 Plan

-The total number of shares that may be delivered under the 2019 Equity Incentive Plan will be 2,600,000 shares of our authorized but unissued shares of common stock.
-The proposed number of new shares represents approximately 8.7% of the common shares of the Company outstanding as of March 18, 2019 (the record date).
-The number of shares available under the 2019 Equity Incentive Plan will be equitably adjusted to reflect certain transactions, including, but not limited to, merger, consolidation, reorganization, recapitalization, separation, reclassification, stock dividend, stock split, reverse stock split, split up or spin-off.
+The total number of shares that may be delivered under the Amended 2019 Plan will be 4,230,000 shares (including the additional shares subject to this proposal) of our authorized but unissued shares of common stock.
+The proposed number of new shares represents approximately 4.26% of the common shares of the Company outstanding as of March 16, 2022 (the record date).
+The number of shares available under the Amended 2019 Plan will be equitably adjusted to reflect certain transactions, including, but not limited to, merger, consolidation, reorganization, recapitalization, separation, reclassification, stock dividend, stock split, reverse stock split, split up or spin-off.

-The 2019 Equity Incentive Plan limits the grants of Awards of stock options and SARs to 200,000 shares to a single Participant in any calendar year.
+The Amended 2019 Plan limits the grants of Awards of stock options and SARs to 200,000 shares to a single Participant in any calendar year.